- £1,066 per week

 Sleeps 8: 1 Superking, 2 Triple (1 Double with Single over, 1 Double with extra Single (child's bed)), Double sofa bed in lounge available at an additional charge of £15 for extra linen per booking- then sleeping 10

 C/O day - Fri.
 LPG gas.
 Wood burner.
 Bed linen & towels provided.
 WiFi can be intermittent.
-Highchair.
+Highchair by appointment.
 Books & games.
 2 pets accepted.
 No smoking

 *Weekend discount available - reference 646 only* - 15% discount for 3 night breaks commencing on a Friday (February only and excluding school holidays), call for discount to be applied.